 Moisture moves from wetter to dryer areas, trying to equalize, so a spot at 15% one day might read higher at a later date if other areas were wetter.
 Wait for equalization to stabilize before giving up the dehumidifiers.

-When it’s cool and low humidity inside and warm and humid outside, the direction of drying is almost entirely toward the inside.
+When the interior is air conditioned so it's cool and low humidity inside and warm and humid outside, the direction of drying is almost entirely toward the inside.
 So it would not be helpful enough to justify the cost of removing siding just to help dry sheathing.

 Nevertheless, it is recommended to remove any horizontal caulk between lap siding boards since it impedes airflow and drying.
 Only vertical seams should be caulked.